-Compare the SL vs Platinum Trim.
+Compare the Rogue SL vs Platinum.
 What is the difference?

 Instead of having regular leather upholstery on its seats, the Platinum has quilted semi-aniline leather upholstery.
 It looks upscale and sophisticated, just like something a luxury vehicle would have.
 In addition to having heated front seats, the Platinum has heated rear seats.
 Further, it has rear-door sunshades that passengers can use to stay cool.